Fayetteville, AR Divorce Lawyer

 When handling child custody, it is almost guaranteed that alimony will have to be considered.
 Alimony is money paid to a former spouse in order to maintain the lifestyle they were accustomed to and to provide for children.
 If one spouse has custody over the children, the other spouse will likely be ordered to pay alimony.
 The number of alimony payments will depend on various circumstances like the cost of education or healthcare for a child.

-Trust Our Experienced Fayetteville Family Law Attorneys
+Trust Our Experienced Fayetteville Divorce Attorneys